-A single 6x8 (WxH) bitmap character set is installed on the display, the source code for the characters was supplied with the original Sparkfun source bundle and indicates that it originated from Sinister 7, the origin is unknown.
+Two characters sets are installed in the display, the default 6x8 (WxH) and Tom Thumb 4x6 bitmap character sets.
+The 6x8 source code for the characters was supplied with the original Sparkfun source bundle and indicates that it originated from Sinister 7, the origin is unknown.
 The original characters have been manually adjusted to clean them up a little i.e. the existing '4' was, to my mind, ugly and has been replaced with a more aesthetic version of the character.